reberp/aws-soa-code/Notes/README.md

   * Stack set - act across multiple accounts and regions
   * Resource Import - bring in things you already have
   * Export to send to another stack, ImportValue to bring in
+  * UPDATE_ROLLBACK_FAILED can be corrected with continue update rollback
+  * autoscalingrollingupdate - can update instances in the ASG
+  * autoscalingreplacingupdate - update the entire ASG at once
+  * Drift detection is via config

 * CloudFront
 	* Configure log files to contain every request info